emancu/ork/README.md

 `ork` requires Ruby 1.9 or later and the `riak-client` gem to connect to **Riak**.

+Install dependencies using `dep` is easy as run:

+    dep install

+### Development and Testing dependencies

+Use the special dependencies file:

+    dep install -f .gems-test

 ## Installation

 Install [Riak](http://basho.com/riak/) with your package manager: